rOpenGov/dkstat/README.md

 Examples
 --------

+The default language is danish, but have got a lang parameter that you can change from "da" to "en" if you wan't the data returned in English.

+### Four basic function

+There are four basic functions to learn:

+-   dst\_search() This function makes it possible to search through the different tables for a word or a phrase.
+-   dst\_tables() This function downloads all the possible tables available.
+-   dst\_meta() This function lets you download the meta data for a specific table, so you can see the description, unit, variables and values you can download data for.
+-   dst\_get\_data() lets you download the actual data you wan't.

 Here are a few simple examples that will go through the basics of requesting data from the StatBank and the structure of the output.

 First, we'll load the package: